njm94/innate-behaviors/README.md

 1. Folder List

-   A. registration: Contains MATLAB scripts for registering 2-photon data to Allen Institute CCF
+   registration: Contains MATLAB scripts for registering 2-photon data to Allen Institute CCF

-   B. python: Contains Python and Jupyter Notebook scripts for pre-processing the data
+   python: Contains Python and Jupyter Notebook scripts for pre-processing the data

-   C. utils: Contains helper functions used throughout the analysis
+   utils: Contains helper functions used throughout the analysis

-   D. ridgeModel: Contains the git repository from https://github.com/musall/ridgeModel
+   ridgeModel: Contains the git repository from https://github.com/musall/ridgeModel

 ---------------------------